Hotzilla/CaseOnline.Azure.WebJobs.Extensions.Mqtt.net6/README.md

 [![Maintainability](https://sonarcloud.io/api/project_badges/measure?project=CaseOnline.Azure.WebJobs.Extensions.Mqtt&metric=sqale_rating)]()
 </div>

-This repository contains the code for the CaseOnline.Azure.WebJobs.Extensions.Mqtt NuGet Package.
+This repository contains the code for the CaseOnline.Azure.WebJobs.Extensions.Mqtt.net6 NuGet Package.

+It has been forked from original, because the original was not updated in two years.

 This package enables you to:

 * Trigger an Azure Function based on a MQTT Subscription
 * Publish a message to a MQTT topic as a result of an Azure Function
+* With .net 6 support and Azure Functions v4

 Are you curious what MQTT is?
 Check [this page](http://mqtt.org/faq)!